ShiftLeftSecurity/field-integrations/api-examples/rbacv1/README.md

 This example takes a list of users from the csv file and:

 * Sets their organization level roles.
-* Creates the theam the need to be assigned to if necessary
+* Creates the team they need to be assigned to if necessary
 * Assigns them to the specified team with the specified role

 ### Caveats: